OpenEnergyDashboard/DesignDocs/views/views.md

   - Generating the group data on the fly means you always get the latest data.
 However, groups can only be graphed as hourly or daily.
 The underlying meters are only correct at this accuracy if the views are refreshed.
 In the current system it is possible for the sum of the meters in a group to differ from the group in a graphic due to the meter views being out of date.
 It is believed that making that always work is important so using group views would fix it.
   - OED has gotten all meter readings from the DB to be fast, generally around 20 ms. Groups generally call the meter function for each meter in a group and then sum the values to get the group value.
 First, with lots of underlying meters it will slow down and scales linearly.
 This means a group could take longer than desired (OED would like to have all reading requests to the DB complete in less than 100-200 ms).
 Second, testing on 3D found it took around 100 ms longer in fixed overhead to do a group vs. the sum of the individual meter times.
 It is believed this is due to the grouping for the sum that does not run quickly.
 A similar issue was fixed for meters by using an index on the view.
 It is unclear that would work with the group values generated on the fly.
 [Postgres query optimization](../postgresQueryOptimization/postgresQueryOptimization.md) has more details.
   - The use of materialized views for meters has been shown to be very effective and the space requirements are not bad so rolling the same idea for groups makes sense at this point.
+However, as discussed in detail below, a group view requires entries for each compatible unit to a group and not just a single entry for the readings.
+This means that the space used will be greater.
+It is hoped the advantages of speed outweigh the space disadvantage but testing is needed.
+    - Time-varying conversions may push OED to make a similar change to meters.
+This could either be a test of the idea or an extension if first done there.
+    - OED also chose to include min/max values in the views when they were introduced.
+This was a similar time/space tradeoff.

   One complication is that modification of a group would make the view data inconsistent with the group views.
 This is not a common operation so the views will be refreshed when this happens and OED already has done this for other operations.